About St James’s

 Carlton House Terrace

 Home to the British Academy, a leading research institution for humanities and social sciences, Carlton House Terrace is a stunning Grade I-listed Georgian building.
-It offers 10 rooms for private hire for up to 498 and its location overlooking St James’s Park and its proximity to Buckingham Palace give it a royal feel.
+It offers 10 rooms for private hire for up to 498, while its location overlooking St James’s Park and its proximity to Buckingham Palace give it a royal feel.

 The London Library

-Located in a quieter part of the neighbourhood overlooking St James’s square and near Piccadilly and Pall Mall, the London Library can be hired for evening events of up to 200 guests.
-The library houses more than 1 million books across seven connected buildings and has been host to the likes of Nobel Prize winners and Poet Laureates.
+Located in a quieter part of the neighbourhood overlooking St James’s Square and near Piccadilly and Pall Mall, The London Library can be hired for evening events of up to 200 guests.
+The library houses more than one million books across seven connected buildings and has been host to the likes of Nobel Prize winners and Poet Laureates.

 Experiences